-§ 751.
+§ 752.
 Interpreters for witnesses

 Comment.
-Section 751 is based on and supersedes Section 1884 of the Code of Civil Procedure.
-The language of this section, however, is new; it is cast in terms similar to Section 701(a), dealing with the disqualification of a person to be a witness if he is incapable of expressing himself so as to be understood by the judge and jury.
+Section 752 is based on and supersedes Section 1884 of the Code of Civil Procedure.
+The language of this section, however, is new; it is cast in terms similar to Section 701(a), dealing with the disqualification of a person to be a witness if he is incapable of expressing himself so as to be understool.